How Bats Slurp at Night

 You may find counting as easy as 1-2-3, but can animals count?
 Do they need to?
 Dr. Dawn Kitchen tested black howler monkeys in the jungles of Belize to find out, and the answer came through loud and clear.
 (Highlights, March 2013) Download pdf: How Brainy are Monkeys?

 Download discussion questions and classroom activity: How Brainy are Monkeys supplement (Grades 1 to 5)

 Scientists have known for many years that Arctic terns migrate from the Arctic to the Antarctic and back each year, but just how far do they really fly?
 Dr. Egevang used geolocators to find out, and the results stunned everyone—even him!
 (Highlights, June 2013, available online)

 Download discussion questions and classroom activity: How Many Turns for the Tern? supplement (Grades 1 to 5)

 The lion’s mane is probably the best-known symbol of nature, but why do lions have manes?
 Peyton West took life-sized stuffed animals to the Serengeti to answer this centuries-old question.
 (ASK magazine, March 2013) Download pdf: Mane Attraction

 Download classroom activities: Mane Attraction supplement (Grades 1 to 5)

 Cool jobs: Finding new uses for nature’s poisons

 Check out these cool jobs in science!
 These researchers use toxins from critters (including mites, frogs, and spiders) to fight pests and germs–all while keeping people safe.
-(Science News for Students, October 9, 2015) Access html article: Finding new uses for nature’s poisons
+(Science News Explores, October 9, 2015) Access html article: Finding new uses for nature’s poisons

 Classroom discussion questions (Grades 6 and up)